Hamid-AM/pm_assistant/README.md

 - Tools like search and file reading are registered dynamically
 - The `Crew` executes tasks in sequence
 - Output is saved as `final_report.md`
+## Note

+During the Market Research task:
+The assistant hardcodes a search for 5 relevant links using the SerperSearchTool.
+From these 5 links, it selects the 3 most relevant URLs based on content quality and alignment with the product goal.
+It then scrapes and analyzes only those 3 URLs to extract competitive insights such as:
+Product features
+Pricing (if available)
+Unique market positioning
+This behavior is currently not configurable via CLI flags but can be changed in code (max_urls=3 logic inside crew.py and 5 urls in the tasks.yaml).

 ## Features